Interleukin 5

-Interleukin 5 (IL5) is an interleukin produced by type-2 T helper cells and mast cells.
+Interleukin 5 (IL-5) is an interleukin produced by type-2 T helper cells and mast cells.

 Function

-Through binding to the interleukin-5 receptor, interleukin 5 stimulates B cell growth and increases immunoglobulin secretion - primarily IgA.
+Through binding to the interleukin-5 receptor, interleukin 5 stimulates B cell growth and increases immunoglobulin secretion—primarily IgA.
 It is also a key mediator in eosinophil activation.

 Structure

-IL-5 is a 115-amino acid (in human, 133 in the mouse) -long TH2 cytokine that is part of the hematopoietic family.
+IL-5 is a 115-amino acid (in human, 133 in the mouse) -long Th2 cytokine that is part of the hematopoietic family.
 Unlike other members of this cytokine family (namely interleukin 3 and GM-CSF), this glycoprotein in its active form is a homodimer.

 Tissue expression

-The IL-5 gene is located on chromosome 11 in the mouse, and chromosome 5 in humans, in close proximity to the genes encoding IL-3, IL-4, and granulocyte-macrophage colony-stimulating factor (GM-CSF), which are often co-expressed in TH2 cells.
-Interleukin-5 is also expressed by eosinophils and has been observed in the mast cells of asthmatic airways by immunohistochemistry.
+The IL-5 gene is located on chromosome 11 in the mouse, and chromosome 5 in humans, in close proximity to the genes encoding IL-3, IL-4, and granulocyte-macrophage colony-stimulating factor (GM-CSF), which are often co-expressed in Th2 cells.
+IL-5 is also expressed by eosinophils and has been observed in the mast cells of asthmatic airways by immunohistochemistry.
 IL-5 expression is regulated by several transcription factors including GATA3.

 Clinical significance

-Interleukin-5 has long been associated with the cause of several allergic diseases including allergic rhinitis and asthma, wherein a large increase in the number of circulating, airway tissue, and induced sputum eosinophils have been observed.
+IL-5 has long been associated with the cause of several allergic diseases including allergic rhinitis and asthma, wherein a large increase in the number of circulating, airway tissue, and induced sputum eosinophils have been observed.
 Given the high concordance of eosinophils and, in particular, allergic asthma pathology, it has been widely speculated that eosinophils have an important role in the pathology of this disease.

-Drugs that target IL-5 are mepolizumab and reslizumab.
+As of 2019, there are two FDA-approved monoclonal antibodies that inhibit IL-5, mepolizumab and reslizumab.
+Additionally, the antibody benralizumab blocks the interleukin-5 receptor.
+All three drugs are used to treat severe eosinophilic asthma and eosinophilic granulomatosis with polyangiitis (EGPA).
+Another antibody, depemokimab (GSK3511294), ultra-long acting IL-5 inhibitor, is under development.

+Some hydroxyethylaminomethylbenzimidazole analogs have shown IL-5 inhibition in vitro.